ldss-project/hexarc/docs/end-user-documentation/1-persistence/0-persistent-collection-creation/index.md

 import io.github.jahrim.hexarc.persistence.mongodb.MongoDBPersistentCollection
 import io.github.jahrim.hexarc.persistence.mongodb.language.MongoDBQueryLanguage

-/** This service must use MongoDB as a PersistentCollection. */ def strictAuthenticationService(
+/** This service must use MongoDB as a `PersistentCollection`. */ def strictAuthenticationService(
   users: MongoDBPersistentCollection
 ): DeploymentGroup ?=> Service = ???

 /**
- * This service could use any PersistentCollection capable of understanding MongoDB queries.
+ * This service could use any `PersistentCollection` capable of understanding MongoDB queries.
  * In other words, it is technology-agnostic.
  */
 def flexibleAuthenticationService(